AfiqHaidar/maw/README.md

 ## 📌 Short Description

 Maw helps developers display their projects in a beautiful and structured format — including details like technologies used, team members, features, and challenges.
-Future versions aim to make it a hub where users can share, review, and engage with others’ projects.
+It serves as a hub where users can share, review, and engage with others' projects.

 ---